knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestDocumentFiles.md

 # Test `/rest/documents/{id}/files`

-## Retrieve files of a document

-[ ](- "createDocumentWithTwoFiles()")

 A document can contain multiple types, and only one file per type.

 To retrieve all files of a document we first create:

+[ ](- "createDocumentWithTwoFiles()")

  - a document: [ ](- "c:echo=getDocId()");
  - with a file of type `text`: [ ](- "c:echo=getTextFileId()");